AnthonyEdmonds/govuk-laravel/README.md

 You can also create a custom page using the `Page` class, which contains setters to fully construct a new page.

-If you want to create a page from completely from scratch, you can copy `resources/views/templates/template.blade.php` and modify it as required.
+If you want to create a page from completely from scratch, you can extend `govuk::layout.page` or copy `resources/views/templates/template.blade.php` and modify it as required.

 Be sure to pass any required variables to the blade, as per the `Page` class.